$10,000 reward offered for information leading to arrest of Corinth bank robbery suspect dubbed the ‘Thirsty Bandit’ - News Break

 $10,000 reward offered for information leading to arrest of Corinth bank robbery suspect dubbed the ‘Thirsty Bandit’

-CORINTH, Maine — An armed robbery suspect who has been nicknamed the “Thirsty Bandit”—not to be confused with the infamous, fictional “Wet Bandits”—is wanted by the FBI and Maine State Police.
+An armed robbery suspect who has been nicknamed the “Thirsty Bandit”—not to be confused with the infamous, fictional “Wet Bandits”—is wanted by the FBI and Maine State Police.
 According to an FBI Boston Division press release Thursday, the suspect is considered armed and dangerous.
-A $10,000 reward is being offered for information leading to his identification, arrest, and conviction.www.newscentermaine.com
+A $10,000 reward is being offered for information leading to his identification, arrest, and conviction.

+The FBI said the unknown man allegedly committed an armed robbery at the Maine Savings Federal Credit Union in Corinth on the morning of June 25.
+He earned the nickname “Thirsty Bandit” because prior to the alleged robbery, he was seen at a nearby store getting something from the cooler to drink, the FBI said.

+The bandit reportedly entered the bank and displayed a firearm in his waistband and demanded the tellers empty their drawers.
+He then fled the bank on foot with a black bag full of money.

 Comments / 0